 Triplicate untreated (control) and IFN-treated CEF were processed for transcriptome analysis by RNA-seq.
 The cell samples used were identical to those used for the microarray analyses.
 Total RNA was extracted as for microarrays (above) and RNA libraries were prepared for deep sequencing using the TruSeq RNA Sample Preparation Kit (Illumina) according to the manufacturer's instructions.
-Total RNA (2.5 μg) was used as an input for each library.
-A total of six RNA adapter indices were randomly assigned to the 12 samples to allow multiplexing of libraries.
+Total RNA ($2.5 \mu g$) was used as an input for each library.
+A total of 6 RNA adapter indices were randomly assigned to the 12 samples to allow multiplexing of libraries.
 At the end of the protocol, libraries were quantified using a Nanodrop Spectrophotometer and checked for quality using a 2100 Bioanalyzer High Sensitivity DNA chip (Agilent Technologies).
 RNA library qPCR quantification, multiplexing and sequencing was performed by the Medical Research Council's Clinical Sciences Centre (CSC) Genomics Laboratory, Hammersmith Hospital, London, UK.
 Libraries were quantified using the KAPA Biosystems (London, UK) library quantification kit (KK4824) on an ABI 7500 FAST qPCR machine (Applied Biosystems).
-Libraries were then diluted to a 2 nM stock solution, pooled for multiplexing, denatured and diluted to a final molarity of 20 pM.
-Libraries were loaded on to the flow cell (8-16 pM per lane) for clustering and cluster generation was performed by the Illumina cBot using version 3 kits.
-Sequencing of the flow cell was then carried out on the Illumina HiSeq 2000 using the version 3 kits.
-Data were processed using
+Libraries were then diluted to a 2nM stock solution, pooled for multiplexing, denatured and diluted to a final molarity of 20pM.
+Libraries were loaded on to the flow cell (8-16pM per lane) for clustering and cluster generation was performed by the Illumina cBot using the version 3 kits.
+Data were processed using RTA version 1.12.4.2, with default filter and quality settings.
+The reads were demultiplexed (allowing no mismatches in the index sequence) with CASAVA 1.8.1.